christorreed/ReeditShipManagement/README.Changelog.md

 ## V 1.99.55 (BETA) (2024-04-29)

 * Added support for ToolCore tools in auxiliary management.
 Tools tagged with the aux keyword will be activated/deactivated as required.
 * Discharge management is now a stance option rather than a global setting.
-This is default for combat stances.
+* New stance option is the new default for combat stances, however existing beta users will need to reset stances to apply this (or change in custom data manually).
 * Discharge management will only discharge if there are no functional reactors on board
 * Fixed all bugs with fusion fuel/fuel tanks/jerry cans/ammo critical warnings.
 * Fixed a bug with stance lighting colours